bxdoan/bxdoan/README.md

 <div align="center">

-> If you do what you’ve always done, you’ll get what you’ve always gotten.
+> Life comes at a cost.
+Wouldn’t it be arrogant to die before you’ve repaid that debt?

-> — Tony Robbins —
+> — Yuuji Kazami —

 </div>